 Amid low interest rates, investors continue to look for sources of yield, and corporate bonds have garnered substantial interest.
 But in the late stages of an economic cycle and with very tight credit spreads over U.S. Treasuries, how should investors approach credit markets?
-We spoke with portfolio manager Damien McCann to get his take.
+We spoke with Damien McCann, a Capital Group fixed-income portfolio manager, to get his take.

 I may be oversimplifying this, but in a credit portfolio, one way to generate excess returns, or alpha, is to take a view on the direction of corporate bond spreads and be a lot more or a lot less aggressive than the market benchmark.
 That is one lever available to investors, but it tends to result in periods of significant underperformance whenever aggregate credit spreads move against your view.